Asset Tracking: What to Track, How to Do It, And Why Automation Matters

 Tools and features for non-IT assets

 Non-IT assets such as machinery, vehicles, office equipment, and tools require different tracking methods.
-With InvGate Asset Management, businesses can easily create a non-IT asset inventory by adding assets manually or importing data from a CSV or a XLS file.
-The platform provides pre-built asset categories, with the option to create and customize new ones, making it especially useful for industries like mining and education.
+With InvGate Asset Management, businesses can easily create a non-IT asset inventory.
+Here is how:

 A robust asset tracking system relies on comprehensive and up-to-date asset records.
 Every asset should have key details recorded, including: